michaelStuzo/parquet/README.md

 Error: No "exports" main defined in /Users/myali/Documents/Code/parquet/node_modules/hyparquet/package.json
 ```

+Also has a lot of essential issues such as async buffers which require creating additional workarounds.

 ## [@dsnp/parquetjs](https://www.npmjs.com/package/@dsnp/parquetjs)

 Is a supportable library based on `parquetjs` and `parquetjs-lite` but with some fixes and improvements.